5.2.7 Tools

 source /opt/tros/setup.bash

-# Copy the necessary configuration files for the example to run from the installation path of tros
+# Copy required configuration files for the example from the TogetheROS.Bot installation path.

 # Configure MIPI camera